Pubic Lice Treatment Online

 Pubic lice are passed on through sexual contact.
 Unlike other STIs, you can get them even if you practice safer sex, as they can move between people during skin-to-skin contact.

 Our doctors can see you discreetly in the comfort of your own home.
 You won’t need to go to a clinic, or take time out of your schedule.
 You can see an experienced, caring doctor online in minutes.

 Pubic lice are small insects that are passed from person-to-person through close physical contact, including sex.
 Due to their appearance, they’re sometimes known as ‘crabs’.

-Even if you practice safe sex, a condom won’t prevent the spread of pubic lice, as they only require skin-to-skin contact to move around.
+Even if you practice safer sex, a condom won’t prevent the spread of pubic lice, as they only require skin-to-skin contact to move around.

 As their name suggests, they’re most often found in pubic hair, but they can also settle in hair on your chest, face, stomach, legs or underarms.
 In rare cases, pubic lice are found in eyebrows or eyelashes.